bradshawjoshua/Early-Detection-Stroke/README.md

 ## Methods
 * Conducted data cleaning and exploratory analysis on the data set to help identify which cohort was most affected by stroke.
-* Used supervised machine learning models to test which would be best for production
+* Used supervised machine learning models to test which model would be best for production.
   * Logistic Regression
   * K-nearest Neighbors (KNN)